 Day/Night Strategy

-I move between the technology, cultural, and creative worlds, working with leading art institutions, tech companies, lifestyle brands, and public organizations.
-A selection of clients below.
+I move between the technology, cultural, and creative worlds, working with art institutions, tech companies, lifestyle brands, and public organizations.
+Some of the questions I have helped answer:

 How does an ART MUSEUM evolve its OFFERINGS for a new building?